Rlm484/Calculator/README.md

 (this caused me a lot of pain :'D)

 To the ship checkers (If this doesn't count as adding an executable I don't know what does, and I don't know how to do it)

+I will remove the above if the ship is approved